-If you have rooted your phone you’ll need to un-root it or find another method to upgrading the software.
+If you have rooted your phone, you’ll need to un-root it or find another method to upgrade the software.
 Using SuperSu or another downloadable application, you can un-root your device, perform the update, then root it again.

 Your device model isn’t compatible with Android 10

-This doesn’t mean that Android 10 will never be available for your device, it simply means that it may not be released for your device yet.
-As we mentioned above, there are some things you can do to try and force the update, but some users may have to wait just a little while longer.
+This doesn’t mean that Android 10 will never be available for your device; it simply means that it may not be released for your device yet.
+As we mentioned above, there are some things you can do to try and force the update, but some users may have to wait just a bit longer.

 Your battery life is too low

-If your phone isn’t charged up enough (usually more than fifty percent) the update won’t work.
-This may seem like a nuisance, but really it’s more a fail-safe.
-If your phone’s battery were to drain during the update it could have catastrophic consequences (and by catastrophic we mean a huge headache that could have been easily avoided).
+The update won’t work if your phone isn’t charged up enough (usually more than fifty percent).
+This may seem like a nuisance, but it’s more a fail-safe.
+If your phone’s battery were to drain during the update, it could have catastrophic consequences (and by catastrophic, we mean a massive headache that could have been easily avoided).
 If you’re struggling to get your phone to cooperate with an update, try charging it a little more.